hypo69/hypo/docs/gemini/ru/explainer/src/goog/drive/drive.md

 - **Functions:**
-    - `main()`: This function demonstrates how to use the `GoogleDriveHandler` class.
+    - `main()`: This function demonStartes how to use the `GoogleDriveHandler` class.
 It creates a handler object, fetches credentials, interacts with the Google Drive API to list files, and prints the results.

 - **Variables:**